aakashpothepalli/AakashPothepalli/README.md

 ### Hello 👋

-I am a student at MSRIT persuing a degree in Computer Science and Engineering.
+I am a student at MSRIT pursuing a degree in Computer Science and Engineering.

 I have been developing apps and websites for around a year.
 Most of my experience lies in backend development.
 I have worked with HTML, CSS, JavaScript, Dart, C++  and a little bit of python.